September 2016, Jan Juc, Victoria

 Having grown up in country Victoria (Australia), on family farms and close to bushland, I developed a fairly strong understanding and love of the natural environment at an early age.

-This was a driving force to realise my destiny as an artist, and the power that art has as a communication tool.
+This was a driving force to realise my destiny as an artist and the power that art has as a communication tool.

 We all live with this land, and sustainability is a very important focus for me, and that’s why I believe that if I can get my message out there, it will give other people tools to engage with the natural environment, to understand the environment, to learn to love nature, and once they love nature, then protecting it comes naturally.

-So I believe that restoring and preserving the natural environment, including threatened species, is a conscious act of living; and I try and bring that into my life, my message, through art.
+So I believe that restoring and preserving the natural environment, including threatened species, is a conscious act of living, and I try and bring that into my life, my message, through art.

-Whatever you love doing, think about what you can do to actually make a difference.
+Whatever you love doing, think about what you can do actually to make a difference.